chadrbanks/pvp-cards/README.md

 ## Card Manifest

 ### Green Items
-- Lockpicks & Loot: Draw 2 but discard one.
+1. Lockpicks & Loot: Roll 1d10 on a table.
+1 - 3 discards this card, 4 - 7 does nothing, you draw a new card on 8 or 9, and a 10 draws you two cards.
-- Throwing dagger
+2. Throwing dagger: Single Action TR:5 DMG:1
-- Throwing Daggers
+3. X Throwing Daggers: Single Action TR:7 DMG:2
-- Short Bow: Target a single player and roll 1d6.
-The target player must discard a card if you roll less than 4.
+4. Shortbow: Action TR:6 DMG:1
-- Enchanted Shortbow
+5. X Enchanted Shortbow: Action TR:5 DMG:2
-- Long Bow:
+6. Long Bow: Action TR:5 DMG:1
-- Enchanted Longbow
+7. X Enchanted Longbow: Action TR:4 DMG:2
-- Cross bow:
+8. X Crossbow: Action TR:4 DMG:1
-- Enchanted Crossbow
+9. X Enchanted Crossbow: Action TR:3 DMG:2
-- Hide: Enemies must roll to spot.
+10. Hide: PIFS -> Enemies must roll to spot before attacking TR:6.
-- Set trap
+11. X Set trap: PIFE -> Enemies must save TR:6 DMG:1
-- Steal: Roll to steal a single card from a targeted player of your choice, keep the card if it is green or yellow other you must discard it.
+12. Steal: Roll (TR:6) to steal a single card from a targeted player of your choice, keep the card if it is green or yellow otherwise you must discard it.

 ### Red Items
-- Wound to skip turn
+1. Wound to skip turn: PIFS -> When you deal damage to a player, they lose a turn too.
-- Throwing axe
+2. Throwing axe: Single Action TR:6 DMG:1
-- Javlin
+3. X Javlin: Single Action TR:8 DMG:2
-- Hand axe: Target a single player and roll 1d6.
-The target player must discard a card if you roll less than 5.
+4. Handaxe: Action TR:5 DMG:1
-- Enchanted Handaxe
+5. X Enchanted Handaxe: Action TR:4 DMG:2
-- Greataxe
+6. Greataxe: Action TR:4 DMG:1
-- Enchanted Greataxe
+7. X Enchanted Greataxe: Action TR:3 DMG:2
-- War Hammer
+8. X War Hammer: Action TR:3 DMG:1
-- Enchanted War Hammer
+9. X Enchanted War Hammer: Action TR:2 DMG:2
-- Extra action I
+10. Extra action I: PIFS -> You can take 2 actions per turn.
-- Extra action II
+11. X Extra action II: PIFS -> You can take 2 actions per turn.
-- Rage Double damage
+12. Rage: PIFS -> +1 to DMG every time you inflict DMG on a player.

 ### Yellow Items
-- Leather Armor: You play this card by laying it in front of you.
-Every time you are targeted by a red or green card with this card in front of you, the enemies succeeding roll value is decreased by 1.
-If the enemy still succeeds, this card is discarded instead of one from your hand.
+1. Leather Armor: PIFS -> +1 TR when being attacked.
+If the enemy succeeds, this card is discarded instead of one from your hand.
-- Chain armor
+2. X Chain armor: PIFS -> +2 TR when being attacked.
+If the enemy succeeds, this card is discarded instead of one from your hand.
-- Magic armor
+3. Magic armor: PIFS -> +3 TR when being attacked.
+If the enemy succeeds, this card is discarded instead of one from your hand.
-- Magic bag at start of turn, you can risk roll 1d6 to draw a card.
+4. X Magic bag at start of turn, you can risk roll 1d6 to draw a card.
-- Power Ring for +1 to targeting rolls
+5. Power Ring: PIFS -> -1 TR to all your rolls while you have this.
-- Treasure to discard for 2
+6. Treasure I: Discard to draw 2 cards.
+Can will.
-- Treasure to discard for 3
+7. X Treasure II: Discard to draw 3 cards.
+Can will
-- Treasure to discard for 4
+8. X Treasure III: Discard to draw 4 cards.
+Can will
-- Investable business
+9. Local Business: PIFS -> Roll each turn.
+1 - 3 discard this card.
+4 - 7 Nothing.
+8 - 9 draw a card.
+10 draw 2 cards.
-- The “Winning” Machine
+10. X The “Winning” Machine
-- Health potion
+11. Health potion: Discard to draw 2 cards.
-- Necklace of revive
+12. X Necklace of Life: When you discard this card, draw 3 cards.

 ### Blue Items
-- Heal spell:
+1. Heal spell: Roll to allow target to draw a card TR:6
-- Missile of magic
+2. Missile of magic: Action targets up to 1 players TR:5 DMG:1
-- Fireball spell: Target up to 3 players and have each of them roll 1d6.
-Each player must discard a card if they roll less than 3.
+3. Fireball spell: Action targets up to 3 players TR:6 DMG:1
-- Shield barrier
+4. Shield barrier: PIFS -> If attacker fails, they take the damage.
-- Blood magic for gaining life
+5. Blood Magic: PIFS -> Get 2t for DMG, and can spend action to add 1t until 0.
-- Scry to spy
+6. X Scry to spy
-- Divine intervention
+7. Divine intervention: PIFS -> Roll at this time is saved.
-- Greater healing
+8. X Greater healing
-- Red dot
+9. X Red dot
-- Captain swap
+10. X Captain swap
-- Necro
+11. X Necro
-- Spell of wonder
+12. X Spell of wonder